TrymArve/Control-Theory/Control Theory/02 Optimization Based Control/Optimization/Definitions/NLP formulation.md

 - $\phi,g,h$ are usually continuously differentiable if not specified otherwise.
 	- though this is not necessarily the case.
 - inequality constraints may be specified as $h(z) \leq 0$ sometimes in literature, but we consistently use the positive formulation above in this vault.
+- Technically, a QP and an LP is a type of NLP, but in practice we often use "NLP" to distinguish from a QP/LP.